 The onsite restaurant, Cafe Homestead, is famous in these parts.
 And for a good reason: The food is amazing.
 If you would like to eat here, check in and get on the waiting list as soon as you arrive on the property.
 People line up at the door before the place opens, so wait times are easily an hour or more.
 Reserve your place in line and you’ll get a text when your table is ready.
 I’m telling y’all, this place is seriously worth the wait.

 TravelingMom Tip: Order the sweet potato and jalapeno soup with a Virgil’s Black Cherry soda.
 You’re welcome.

 10. Hawaiian Falls Water Park

-I know this is a list of things to do in Waco Texas besides Magnolia Market, but definitely make sure you do get to Magnolia.
-Even though you can easily fill several days with the other things Waco has to offer, Magnolia is a lot of fun, too.
+I know this is a list of things to do in Waco Texas besides Magnolia Market, but definitely make sure you get to Magnolia.
+Even though you can easily fill several days with the other things to do in Waco, Magnolia is a lot of fun, too.
 I am not really a shopper and I personally don’t get that excited about the home decor and gardening items for sale there.
 They’re nice but they’re not much different than any other home store or big box store.
 (Yes, I know I might get my Texas card revoked for saying that.)

-Still, the backyard area and all the food trucks make for a really fun atmosphere.
+For my family, it’s the backyard area and all the food trucks that this a really fun place to visit.
 Even if you just get some ice cream or a glass of sweet tea while your kids or grandkids play cornhole or run around on the lawn, this is a “worth it” stop.
 The last time we visited, I didn’t even go inside the store.
 Oh, and do your homework: Magnolia Market, Magnolia Table and Silo Baking company are closed Sundays.

 If you’re looking for awesome boutique shopping in Waco, I recommend checking out Spice Village and The Findery.
 They have some truly authentic and fun gift items and memorabilia with Texan flare.